 When we take on a case, we will make sure that we know who is involved.
 We will accept all letters or phone calls, and speak to the lawyers who represent the hospital, nursing home, company, or doctor.
 We will negotiate with these individuals, and keep our clients informed throughout the process.
 We will not accept a settlement until it has been approved by our client, and we will go to court, if needed.

 Our Virginia Beach Medical Malpractice Lawyers Provide Comprehensive Representation to Victims of Medical Negligence

-If you or a loved one was the victim of medical negligence, our experienced Virginia Beach medical malpractice lawyers can help.
+If you or a loved one was the victim of medical negligence, the experienced Virginia Beach medical malpractice lawyers can help.
 At East Coast Trial Lawyers, we will thoroughly review the facts of your case and prepare an aggressive legal strategy to obtain the compensation you deserve.
-With offices conveniently located in Virginia Beach, Virginia, we help injured patients and their families throughout Chesapeake, Eastern Shores, Hampton, Newport News, Norfolk, Portsmouth, and Suffolk.
-Call us today at 757-352-2237 or contact us online for an initial consultation.
+Call us today at 757-352-2237 or contact us online for a free consultation.
+Located in Virginia Beach, Virginia, we work with malpractice victims throughout Chesapeake, Eastern Shores, Hampton, Newport News, Norfolk, Portsmouth, and Suffolk, as well as North Carolina and nationwide.